Buddhist deities

 Buddhism includes a wide array of divine beings that are venerated in various ritual and popular contexts.
 Initially they included mainly Indian figures such as devas, asuras and yakshas, but later came to include other Asian spirits and local gods (like the Burmese nats and the Japanese kami).
 They range from enlightened Buddhas to regional spirits adopted by Buddhists or practiced on the margins of the religion.

 Buddhists later also came to incorporate aspects from the countries to which it spread.
 As such, it includes many aspects taken from other mythologies of those cultures.

 Buddhas

 A Buddha is a being who is fully awakened and has fully comprehended the Four Noble Truths.
 In the Theravada tradition, while there is a list of acknowledged past Buddhas, the historical Buddha Sakyamuni is the only Buddha of our current era and is generally not seen as accessible or as existing in some higher plane of existence.
 The Pali literature of the Theravāda tradition includes tales of twenty-nine Buddhas, which are Sakyamuni and the twenty-eight Buddhas who preceded him.

 Mahayana Buddhists venerate numerous Buddhas, more so than the Theravada tradition, including Maitreya and Amitābha, who are seen as beings of great wisdom and power who preside over pure lands that one can travel to after death.
-Mahayana and Vajrayana traditions also recognize five primary Buddhas: Vairocana, Aksobhya, Ratnasambhava, Amitābha, and Amoghasiddhi.
-Each is associated with a different consort, direction, aggregate (or, aspect of the personality), emotion, element, color, symbol, and mount.
-Other Buddhas besides these five include Bhaisajyaguru (the Buddha of medicine) and Nageshvara Raja (the king of the Nāgas).
-There is also the idea of the Adi-Buddha, the "first Buddha" to attain Buddhahood.
-Variously named as Vajradhara, Samantabhadra and Vairocana, the first Buddha is also associated with the concept of Dharmakaya.
+Mahayana and Vajrayana traditions also recognize five primary Buddhas: